viperleed/viperleed/doc/content/installation.rst

     Follow the
     `Intel guide <https://www.intel.com/content/www/us/en/develop/documentation/installation-guide-for-intel-oneapi-toolkits-macos/top.html>`__
-    to install the |oneAPI| toolkits under MacOS.
+    to install the |oneAPI| toolkits under macOS.
 As for :ref:`Linux<ifort_linux>`, you will need to install the |oneAPI| Base Toolkit and the |oneAPI| HPC Toolkit.